-Why Study Marriage and Family Therapy?
+Why Pursue an M.A. in Marriage and Family Therapy?

 All of the faculty bring a unique relational piece to this program.
-They accept us as we are and they accept us where we are along our trajectory in life.— Billy Cleary, M.A., Marriage and Family Therapy
+They accept us as we are and they accept us where we are along our trajectory in life.— Billy Cleary, M.A.
+Marriage and Family Therapy

 Commission on Accreditation for Marriage and Family Therapy Education

 112 South Alfred Street